Snakebite: Snake identification

-Identification of the snake is important in planning treatment in certain areas of the world, but is not always possible.
-Ideally the dead snake would be brought in with the person, but in areas where snake bite is more common, local knowledge may be sufficient to recognize the snake.
-However, in regions where polyvalent antivenoms are available, such as North America, identification of snake is not a high priority item.
+Identification of the snake is important in planning treatment in certain areas of the world but is not always possible.
+Ideally, the dead snake would be brought in with the person, but in areas where snake bite is more common, local knowledge may be sufficient to recognize the snake.
+However, in regions where polyvalent antivenoms are available, such as North America, identification of snakes is not a high-priority item.
 Attempting to catch or kill the offending snake also puts one at risk for re-envenomation or creating a second person bitten, and generally is not recommended.

 The three types of venomous snakes that cause the majority of major clinical problems are vipers, kraits, and cobras.
 Knowledge of what species are present locally can be crucial, as is knowledge of typical signs and symptoms of envenomation by each type of snake.
 A scoring system can be used to try to determine the biting snake based on clinical features, but these scoring systems are extremely specific to particular geographical areas and might be compromised by the presence of escaped or released non-native species.

 First aid

 Snakebite first aid recommendations vary, in part because different snakes have different types of venom.
 Some have little local effect, but life-threatening systemic effects, in which case containing the venom in the region of the bite by pressure immobilization is desirable.
 Other venoms instigate localized tissue damage around the bitten area, and immobilization may increase the severity of the damage in this area, but also reduce the total area affected; whether this trade-off is desirable remains a point of controversy.
 Because snakes vary from one country to another, first aid methods also vary.

 Many organizations, including the American Medical Association and American Red Cross, recommend washing the bite with soap and water.
-Australian recommendations for snake bite treatment recommend against cleaning the wound.
+Australian recommendations for snake bite treatment are against cleaning the wound.
 Traces of venom left on the skin/bandages from the strike can be used in combination with a snake bite identification kit to identify the species of snake.
-This speeds determination of which antivenom to administer in the emergency room.
+This speeds the determination of which antivenom to administer in the emergency room.